 1932

-In 1932, Hans Siebert took on his father’s company shares, as well as those belonging to the Kühn family.
-For 36 years, until 1968, he controlled the fate of the company as the sole owner, with inventiveness and entrepreneurial spirit, and he laid the foundations for the success of the globally active family company today.
+In 1932, Hans Siebert assumed ownership of both his father’s shares and those of the Kühn family.
+For the next 36 years, until 1968, he guided the company as sole proprietor with a unique combination of inventive ingenuity and entrepreneurial vision—laying the foundation for what is now a globally active family business.

 1939

-In 1939, Hans Siebert was granted a patent for the SIKA industrial thermometer which he developed.
+In 1939, Hans Siebert received a patent for the SIKA industrial glass thermometer he had developed.

 1943